aws-amplify/amplify-backend/packages/ai-constructs/API.md

 /// <reference types="node" />

+import { BackendOutputStorageStrategy } from '@aws-amplify/plugin-types';
 import * as bedrock from '@aws-sdk/client-bedrock-runtime';
 import { Construct } from 'constructs';
+import { FunctionOutput } from '@aws-amplify/backend-output-schemas';
 import { FunctionResources } from '@aws-amplify/plugin-types';
 import { ResourceProvider } from '@aws-amplify/plugin-types';
 import * as smithy from '@smithy/types';